Call now open for artists of any nationality not currently living and working in the UK.

 1. A statement outlining your research project proposal (300 word max)

 2. An artist's statement describing your practice and areas of interest in your work (250 word max)

-3. A minimum of 10 images of recent work (preferably within a PDF portfolio) with captions and a short description if necessary.
-Postal applications are also accepted but please do not send originals.
+3. A minimum of 10 images (preferably more) of recent work (preferably within the PDF document) with captions and a short description if necessary.

 4.A curriculum vitae